 While it might feel redundant, the rules of a relapse prevention plan won’t work if they aren’t followed or even if they’re bent.
 As previously illustrated, the first stage of relapse involves letting the good habits an individual has worked to build fall by the wayside.
 No matter how long someone has maintained their sobriety, they always need to be actively working at it and following the rules of the relapse prevention plan that they have set for themselves.

-Having a solid relapse prevention strategy and technique in place for preventing future mishaps can make all the difference when it comes to responding effectively to high-risk situations.
-Some of these situations can even be everyday occurrences, which makes it that much more important to be able to deal with them in a productive manner.
+Having solid strategies in place for preventing relapse can make all the difference when it comes to responding effectively to high-risk situations.
+Some of these situations can even be everyday occurrences, which makes it that much more important to be able to deal with them productively.

-- Working with a therapist to increase self-efficacy can also be a powerful relapse prevention strategy.
-Once a therapist has helped someone to determine their ability to resist cravings and how they respond to high-risk situations, they can begin helping to build up the individual’s self-efficacy, along with the odds of successfully making it through these high-risk scenarios.
+- Working with a therapist to increase self-efficacy.
+Working through this period with the help of a professional can be a powerful relapse prevention strategy.
+Once a therapist has helped someone to determine their ability to resist cravings, and how they respond to high-risk situations, they can begin helping to build up the individual’s self-efficacy, along with the odds of successfully making it through these high-risk scenarios.

-- Understand that relapses can still be a possibility.
-The ability to manage these relapses and reevaluate and then adapt your relapse prevention plan both helps to stop a relapse from feeling like a failure and helps lower the chances of experiencing another.
+- Understanding that relapses are a possibility.
+The ability to manage these relapses and reevaluate and then adapt your relapse prevention plan both helps to stop a relapse from feeling like a failure and helps to lower the chances of experiencing another.

-Because addiction recovery is never a one-size-fits-all situation, everyone’s relapse plan will look a bit different based on what strategies and techniques end up working the best for them.
-There’s no template for a perfect relapse prevention plan and there’s no guarantee that relapse will be avoided, even with a plan in place.
+Because addiction recovery is never a one-size-fits-all situation, everyone’s relapse plan will look a bit different based on what strategies and techniques work the best for them.
+There’s no template for a perfect relapse prevention plan, and there’s no guarantee that relapse will be avoided, even with a plan in place.
 Still, the most important thing to do is have a plan at the ready to increase your odds of maintaining long-term sobriety.